-3. Windows will notify you that the software has not passed Windows Logo testing to verify its compatibility with Windows XP.
-However, this does not mean that there is a problem.
-The PCW100 has been tested extensively and has been found to work with Windows XP.
+Windows will notify you that it has not passed Windows Logo testing to verify its compatibility with Windows XP.
+This does not mean there is a problem.
+The PCW300 has been tested extensively and has been found to work with Windows XP.
 Click the Continue Anyway button.

-4. Windows has completed installing the driver.
+3. Windows has completed installing the driver.
 Click the Finish button to continue.